Should I Be a Graphic Designer? 6 Questions to Help You Find Your Answer

 2. Do I embrace change?

-The exponentially growing and transforming world of technology has an enormous impact on graphic designers.
+The exponentially growing and transforming world of technology has an enormous impact on the graphic design field.
 Are you excited to learn about the latest features in design software?
 Will you make time to learn about a new technique that will make managing your workload more efficient?
-If you resist change, you can put yourself at a competitive disadvantage and hurt your bottom line.
+If you tend to resist change, you might want to consider a different career path.

 3. Am I patient?

-While there are ways to keep things running smoothly between you and your clients, you will still need to be patient as a designer.
+While there are ways to maintain positive communication between you and your clients, you will still need to be patient as a designer.
 Every client and project is different, and they all can end up requiring multiple revisions and changes before everyone is satisfied.

 4. Am I a team player?

-It’s true graphic designers spend a good amount of their time working alone as they produce new materials, but production time is only a portion of the job.
+It’s true graphic designers spend a good amount of their time working solo as they create new materials, but production time is only a portion of the job.
 The rest of their work relies heavily on collaboration.
 It’s import to be able to negotiate ideas and concepts with a client as well as with your own team members.

-At any given point in your career, you could find yourself collaborating with various developers, working with another designer on a project or asked to lead a group of fellow designers.
-This means graphic designers need to balance the desires of their clients and coworkers while asserting their own professional opinion on how a project would be most visually appealing.
-This can be challenging—design is a subjective field and opinions are just that, opinions.
+At any given point in your career, you could find yourself collaborating with various developers, working with another designer on a project or leading a group of fellow designers.
+This means you’ll need to balance the desires of your clients and coworkers while asserting your own professional opinion on how a project would be most visually appealing.
+This can be a challenge considering graphic design is a subjective field.
 You’ll need a bit of diplomatic tact and a willingness to listen, even if you disagree.

 5. Can I handle a little criticism?

 As a graphic designer, your ideas and designs will always be out there for others to see—and with that comes criticism.
 This can be both good and bad.
-Quality, thoughtful criticism can lead to professional growth if you’re willing to accept it.
-The key is the ability to take criticism in stride.
-Every designer takes their lumps, the best take something positive away from when they fail.
+Thoughtful, constructive criticism can lead to professional growth if you’re willing to accept it.
+The key is to keep an open mind and take criticism in stride.

-Each project you encounter as a graphic designer is a chance to solve a problem for a customer.
-Some requests will inevitably be more challenging than others.
-If you have a mindset that perceives problems as exciting opportunities, you will probably be successful in meeting your client’s requirements even if it takes many attempts and edits.
+Some requests will be more challenging than others.
+If you have a mindset that perceives problems as exciting opportunities, you will probably be successful in meeting your client’s requirements even if it takes multiple attempts and edits.

-If you think you’re ready to make the change, there’s still more to learn.
-Read about the ins and outs of the graphic design field in our article, “What I Wish Someone Had Told Me BEFORE Becoming a Graphic Designer.”
+Seriously considering this creative career?
+Discover the ins and outs of the graphic design field in our article “What I Wish Someone Had Told Me BEFORE Becoming a Graphic Designer.”